BobBurns/cwaq/README.txt

-Make sure the server you are running this program on has the keys for the hosts it is checking, or for an added security benefit, run on an AWS instance and give the hosts a policy to allow AWS Cloudwatch access.
+Make sure the server you are running this program on has the keys for the hosts it is checking, or for an added security benefit, run on an AWS instance and give the hosts a policy to allow AWS Cloudwatch access (eg. "Action" : "cloudwatch:DescribeAlarmsForMetric").

 NOTES
 =====